 FIGS ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against FIGS, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against FIGS, Inc. ("FIGS" or the "Company") FIGS in the United States Central District of California on behalf of all persons and entities who purchased or otherwise acquired FIGS securities between May 27, 2021 and May 12, 2022 and pursuant to the May 27, 2021 IPO and/or Pursuant to the September 16, 2021 SPO, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against FIGS, Inc. (“FIGS” or the “Company”) (NYSE: FIGS) in the United States Central District of California on behalf of all persons and entities who purchased or otherwise acquired FIGS securities between May 27, 2021 and May 12, 2022 and pursuant to the May 27, 2021 IPO and/or Pursuant to the September 16, 2021 SPO, both dates inclusive (the “Class Period”).
 Investors have until January 3, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.